F1r3m4n/deep-reinforcement-learning/p2_continuous-control/Report.md

 <img align=center src="images/critic.png"  height="260" />

+**Architecture**: 3 hidden layers were used (300, 500, 200 nodes respectively) with ReLU activation.
+The output layer had a linear activation.

-For the reasons stated above, two separate networks with identical architectures of the Critic are instansiated (local and target).
+For the reasons stated above, two separate networks with identical architectures of the Critic are instanciated (local and target).

 #### Experience Replay